mperry68/InfradevConsultingWebsite/src/content/blog/how-to-optimize-for-google-ai-overviews.md

 ## Getting Started

 Ready to optimize your content for Google AI Overviews?
-[Contact InfraDev Consulting](/aeo) to learn how our AEO services can help you get selected as a source for Google's AI-generated answers.
+[Contact InfraDev](/aeo) to learn how our AEO services can help you get selected as a source for Google's AI-generated answers.